UtherII/utherii.github.io/README.md

   - When grouping by implementation, sub-item that don't come from implementation (variants, fields, provided/required methods,...) will be displayed in groups, named after their kind, that will be displayed before actual impl groups.
   - When grouping by self or return type, sub-item that are not functions (variants, fields, constants,...) will be displayed in groups, named after their kind, that will be displayed before self/return type groups.
   - The "origin" column of the sub-item contains :
-    - The simplified definition (see `shortened definition`) of the trait providing the item, if applicable .
+    - The shortened definition (see `shortened definition`) of the trait providing the item, if applicable .
     - "<i>required</i>" or "<i>provided</i>" for functions defined inside a trait.
     - "<i>from</i> T" if the method is accessible through and `Deref<Target = T>` implementation.
 ### What's in the prototype: